scottandrewlepera/wordpress-buttondown-plugin/README.md

 ## Troubleshooting

 ### Blank page instead of redirect after login
-Check that your landing pages actually exist and that there are no typos.
+- Check that your landing pages actually exist and that there are no typos.
+- Make sure your Buttondown token exists and is correct.